Frequently Asked Questions

 - Can I speak to someone about my spot on the waitlist?

 - You can always contact our office for assistance on any admission-related matter; however, we will only have general information regarding your waitlist status.
-If you decide to accept a place on our waitlist, we will not able to inform you of our admission decision until after May 1, so please be patient.
+If you decide to accept a place on our waitlist, we will not able to inform you of our admission decision before May 1, so please be patient.
+Admission offers from the waitlist will be released after May 1 and by June 30 via email and MyAdmissions.

 - I was not offered a place on the waitlist.
 Can I appeal for a waitlist offer?